eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/tutorial_how_to_deploy_a_vehicle_app_with_podspecs.md

     app: sampleapp
 ```

 Afterwards the configuration of the container is specified.
-Please be aware that the container-port should match the app-port from the dapr-config above.
-In the example the app-id of the VehicleDataBroker is also specified, since the app wants to connect to it.
+Please be aware that `containerPort` should match the `app-port` from the Dapr configuration above.
+In the example the app-id of the Vehicle Data Broker is also specified, since the app wants to connect to it.
 Last but not least the image is defined which should be used for the deployment.
 In this example the local registry is used, which is created during the configuration of the controlplane (see [here](/docs/run_runtime_services_kubernetes.md) for details).

 ```yaml
 spec: